shakevv/Devops/README.md

 ## Tasks
 - Create a new **public** repository and use this one as a template.
 - Containerize the Python application in the `src/` directory.
 Create a Dockerfile and push it in your repository.
+Use ubuntu as a base image.
 - Create a GitHub Actions workflow that builds the Docker image and publishes it to your personal DockerHub account on every push to the main branch.

 ### Bonus